drawwithcode/2018-group-work-group-09/README.md

 In order to do so we divided the experience in three different steps:

 **Step #1**<br>
 The user is taken to a tutorial section, the very beginning of this experience.
-In this part he can buld his own small solar system and discover how planets and satellites rotate around a big star at the center of the system.
+In this part he can build his own small solar system and discover how planets and satellites rotate around a big star at the center of the system.
 The console at the right of the screen gives you all the instructions and explanations you need.
 While creating your own solar system, the third Kepler's law is explained.

 You can create your system of planets and satellites just by ```onClick()``` clicking the mouse and by ```mousePressed()```keeping it pressed to create elements with different dimensions.

 **Step #2**<br>
 The second step allows you to "upload you solar system" into the galaxy and see what actually happens in realty; you can do this by ```keyPressed()```holding the spacebar.